Chapter 8 Future Study of Intelligence

 being able to generate new scientific hypotheses or mathematical conjectures and verify them.

-Figure 8.3 illustrates that probably there should be at least three different types of tests to evaluate and differentiate different types of intelligence capabilities:
+Figure 8.3 illustrates that there should probably be at least three different tests to evaluate and distinguish among types of intelligence:

 1. 1.

-The Norbert Wiener Test: To evaluate whether a system is capable of improving and developing new knowledge of its own or simply receives information through reinforced or supervised learning;
+The Norbert Wiener test: to determine whether a system can improve and develop new knowledge on its own or merely receives information through reinforcement or supervised learning;

 2. 2.

-The Alan Turing Test: To evaluate whether a system can understand abstract knowledge or simply learns its statistics and uses it for Bayesian inference.
+The Alan Turing test: to determine whether a system understands abstract knowledge or merely learns its statistics and uses them for Bayesian inference;

 3. 3.

-The Karl Popper Test: To evaluate whether a system is capable of exploring new knowledge through forming and verifying new theories based on self-consistency.
+The Karl Popper test: to determine whether a system can explore new knowledge by forming and verifying theories based on self-consistency.

-We believe that, for such evaluation methods, the evaluator should not be a human but rather a scientifically sound protocol and process.
+We believe that, for such evaluations, the evaluator should not be a human but rather a scientifically sound protocol and process.

-As we have seen throughout this entire book, compression has played a most fundamental role in learning.
-It is the governing principle and a unified mechanism for identifying an (empirical) data distribution and organizing information encoded therein.
-To a large extent, it explains most of the practice of “artificial intelligence” in the past decade or so.
-Here the word “artificial” largely means “man-made.”
+As we have seen throughout this book, compression has played a fundamental role in learning.
+It is the governing principle and a unified mechanism for identifying an empirical data distribution and organizing the information encoded therein.
+To a large extent, it explains most of the practice of “artificial intelligence” in the past decade.
 An outstanding question for future study is whether compression alone is sufficient to achieve all the higher-level capabilities of intelligence listed above.

 Is compression all there is?

-Are abstraction, causal inference, logical reasoning, and hypothesis generation and the subsequent deduction certain extended or extreme forms of compression?
-Is there some fundamental difference between identifying empirical data distributions through compression and forming high-level abstract concepts and theories?
+Are abstraction, causal inference, logical reasoning, hypothesis generation, and deduction extended or extreme forms of compression?
+Is there a fundamental difference between identifying empirical data distributions through compression and forming high-level abstract concepts and theories?
 Philosopher Sir Karl Popper once suggested:

 “Science may be described as the art of systematic oversimplification.”

-To a large extent, science, and its associated codebook mathematics, can be viewed as the most advanced form of intelligence, hence the true “artificial” part of our intelligence.
-Here the word “artificial” means what is unique to educated and enlightened humans, almost like a form of high art.
-We believe that uncovering and understanding the underlying mathematical principles and computational mechanisms of such higher-level intelligence will be the final frontier for Science, Mathematics, and Computation altogether!
+To a large extent, science—and its associated codebook, mathematics—can be viewed as the most abstract form of intelligence, unique to educated and enlightened humans, akin to a form of high art.
+We believe that uncovering and understanding the underlying mathematical principles and computational mechanisms of such higher-level intelligence will be the final frontier for science, mathematics, and computation altogether!